-Angiogenesis is the formation of new blood vessels.
-This process is a normal part of growth and healing.
-It is also connected to the development of several diseases, including cancer.
+The formation of new blood vessels is called angiogenesis.
+It is a normal part of growth and healing.
+But it plays a role in several diseases, including cancer.

 Cancer treatments that block angiogenesis

-- Lenalidomide (Revlimid) is used to treat multiple myeloma; tumors involving cells that normally produce antibodies; and mantle cell lymphoma, a type of non-Hodgkin lymphoma.
-It is a pill taken by mouth.
+Lenalidomide (Revlimid).
+A treatment option for multiple myeloma, tumors involving cells that normally produce antibodies, and mantle cell lymphoma, which is a type of non-Hodgkin lymphoma.

 Side effects of angiogenesis inhibitors

-Because angiogenesis is important to many of the body's normal processes, angiogenesis inhibitors can cause a wide range of side effects, including:
+Many of the body's normal functions depend on angiogenesis.
+Therefore, angiogenesis inhibitors can cause a wide range of side effects including:

-Although some of these side effects may be common, they do not happen with every drug or with every person.
-In addition, they can often be treated with medication.
+Although common, these side effects do not happen with every drug or every person.
+And medicines can help manage these side effects.

-- Do you recommend that an angiogenesis inhibitor be a part of my treatment plan?
+- Do you recommend an angiogenesis inhibitor as part of my treatment plan?
 Which one?
 Why?

 - What are the risks and benefits of the drug?

-- What are the potential short-term and long-term side effects of the drug?
+- What are the potential short- and long-term side effects?

 - How is this drug different from chemotherapy or other treatments?

-- Will this drug be used in addition to other treatments?
+- Will I receive this drug along with other treatments?